digital-work-lab/open-source-project/slides/01-topics.md

 - Work with the Open-Source workflows of GitHub
 - Make a first contribution to a public Open-Source project
-- Adopt the role of a maintainer and review code of your peers
+- Adopt the role of a maintainer and review the code of your peers
 - Have an opportunity to create your *developer portfolio*

 ![bg right:35% width:350px](../assets/github-contributors.png)